 The new logic required to calculate the terrain occlusion mask (particularly for off-nadir scenes) is documented here, but may be implemented as part of the resampling software for processing efficiency.
 The Terrain Occlusion (TO) mask output by this algorithm is also included as a possible (to be resolved) output in the resampling algorithm.

 The current concept is to allow the user to specify the band(s) to use in testing for occlusion.
-However, for the terrain mask that is to accompany the L1T L8/9 product, generation of the mask for the SWIR1 band should be sufficient.
+However, for the terrain mask that is to accompany the L1TP L8/9 product, generation of the mask for the SWIR1 band should be sufficient.

-Early testing with ALI data showed few pixels being marked as masked.
-This, along with off-nadir imaging not being a standard product, may lead to changes in how this algorithm will be used during processing and product generation.

-The DDR will be a component of the output TO mask image file, capturing the metadata necessary to relate mask image pixels to ground positions.
-The Resampling ADD (6.2.4) addresses this structure in more detail.
+The problem of multiple terrain intersections needs to be addressed, particularly for off-nadir acquisitions.
+A terrain occlusion mask will be generated to identify these obstructed pixels, but the current thinking is that it would not alter the behavior of the resampler, as sprinkling fill pixels throughout a product image can wreak havoc with some applications.
+Generating a separate terrain occlusion mask will allow users to evaluate the extent of the problem and apply the mask if appropriate to a particular application.